RobiMez/wttm/README.md

-todo
-Clustering
+### Todo

+- Clustering X datapoints to one if close enough
-loading indicator
+- loading indicator
-snakey lines ?

-sidebar direction change
+- Snakey lines instead of all straight
+- Customize sidebar location
-fullscreen me option
+- fullscreen chart option

-hmm i should add chunked rendering like render 1000 points at a time
+- Chunked rendering , update n points at a time

-how many times they ghosted you

-average response times , cus i want to see the world burn
+- Ghosted count